dhuppenkothen/machine-learning-tutorial/_episodes/08_logisticregression.md

 > > ## Solution
 > >
 > > In our episode on ethics earlier, we talked about our friends with peanut-allergies, and how making a mistake in our classification
-> > might have serious health consequences if one of these friends accidentally eat a peanut M&M misclassified as a different type of candy.
+> > might have serious health consequences if one of these friends accidentally ate a peanut M&M misclassified as a different type of candy.
-> > Protection of these friends is really important to us, whereas misclassifying a plain M&M as a peanut M&M is less severe.
-Someone might
+> > Protection our friends is really important; we don't want to missclassify any peanut M&M's as plain ones, whereas misclassifying a plain M&M as a peanut M&M is less severe.
-> > be disappointed not to get a peanut, but they can just take another.

 > >
-> > Thus, because we're quite happy to misclassify plain M&Ms as peanut M&Ms, but definitely want to avoid the reverse case, we could consider
-> > setting the threshold at a much higher value.
+> > Thus, we could consider setting the threshold at a much higher value.
 Perhaps as high as 0.999.
-In this case, many plain M&Ms might get misclassified as peanut M&Ms,
-> > but only one in a thousand peanut M&Ms should get misclassified as a plain M&M. That seems much safer!
+In this case, many plain M&Ms might get misclassified as peanut M&Ms, but only one in a thousand peanut M&Ms should get misclassified as a plain M&M. That seems much safer!
 > >
 > > As we have said in the ethics lesson, it is important to always check your assumptions and consider the possibly unintended, harmful outcomes of
 > > making mistakes in your classification.
 > >
 > > {: .output}
 > {: .solution}